jasonicarter/tps_ops_collision_map/README.md

-# tps_ops_collision_map
+# A Toronto Collision Map
-A Toronto traffic collision map based on tweets by TPS Operations
+A Toronto traffic collision map based on tweets by TPS Operations.

+## A Data Engineering Effort

+## Setup

+## Usage